abudhu/slate/source/vnet.html.md

 # VNET Resource

-Specified a VNET Resource with a IPv4 CIDR block.
+Specifies a VNET Resource with a IPv4 CIDR block.
 Fore more information on Azure Virtual Networks see [What is Azure Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview)

 # Declare Resource